1940 Auckland Rugby League season: Manukau Rugby League Club

 On 9 April at the ARL junior management meeting the Manukau club notified the league that their junior delegate was Mr. L.G.
 Healey.
 On 22 May the control board granted the Manukau club permission to stage their match with Papakura at Waikaraka Park in aid of the Onehunga Patriotic Committee.
 Towards the end of the season Tapihana Paraire Paikea played a few matches for the Manukau senior side.
 In 1943 he succeeded his father who had died, as the winner of the Northern Maori electorate.

 Marist Brothers Old Boys League Football Club

-At their annual meeting in March they stood in silence to remember Mr. J. McSweeney and Jim Rukutai who had both passed away recently.
+At their annual meeting in March, they stood in silence to remember Mr. J. McSweeney and Jim Rukutai, who had both died recently.
 Their annual report congratulated the senior team on winning the Roope Rooster.
 Officers were elected as follows:- Patron, His Lordship Bishop Liston; president, Mr. Joe Sayegh; vice presidents, all were re-elected, with power to add; secretary, Mr. Jack Kirwan; treasurer, Mr. P. Fletcher; club captain, Mr. F. Webberley; school board, Mr. E.J.
 Foster; auditors, Messrs.
 R. Haslam, J. Ball, P. Hughes, W. Maddigan, J. Delihoyde; masseurs, Messrs.
 J. Duffy, and G. Allen.